The Trumpet-Major: Window overlooking the Down

+The Conversation in the Crowd

 The invasion beacons are lit, although it's a false alarm.
 In the chaos Festus almost has Anne at his mercy in an isolated cottage.
 She escapes and is found by John.
 He finds Festus and beats him, but drunken Festus thinks he's Bob.
 John thinks he has a chance with Anne but discovers she's with Bob, so to cover his embarrassment he pretends to be in love with an unnamed actress at the Budmouth theatre.
 Pressed to show Anne and Bob his sweetheart, John buys them tickets for the play, which is also attended by the King and Queen, who are staying in Budmouth.
 Matilda appears on stage, and John's shocked expression is mistaken for passion.
 Festus, lurking as always, encounters Matilda (who is also the mysterious woman from earlier) out for a late-night walk.
 The press gang (naval recruiters who force men into service) are in town, and Festus and Matilda tip them off that Bob is an experienced sailor.
 The press gang come to the mill, but Bob escapes, with help from Matilda, who regrets her earlier action.

 Bob, however, feels increasing guilty about not serving his country.
 Discovering that John still loves Anne tips the balance, and Bob persuades local man Captain Hardy (real-life captain of Nelson's flagship, HMS Victory) to take him on board, thus doing his duty and leaving the way clear for John.

 Anne goes to Portland Head to watch the Victory sail past.
 In Budmouth she sits crying, and is comforted by the King, who is passing by.
 The Loveday family endure a long wait for news of the Victory, eventually hearing of the Battle of Trafalgar, but not whether Bob has survived.
 Finally a sailor comes to tell them that Bob is unharmed – but also that he's engaged to a baker's daughter in Portsmouth.

+A Delicate Situation

 John sees his chance, but Anne rejects him.
 Meanwhile, Festus discovers that John, not Bob, beat him up, and courts Matilda in the mistaken belief that this will upset John.
 Over a year or more, Anne begins to warm to John, and he is ecstatic – until a letter comes from Bob, saying he still wants Anne.
 John tries to be cold towards Anne, but this only makes her warmer towards him, until she virtually proposes to him, just as Bob, newly promoted to Naval Lieutenant, writes to say he's coming home for her.
 Bob arrives and John withdraws.
 Anne rejects Bob, but he wears her down with his naval tales and fine uniform.
 However, when he makes his big move, she rejects him again, and he storms out.
 Anne is worried that he'll do something stupid, but is distracted by Squire Derriman, who arrives asking her to hide his deeds box, as Festus and his new fiancée Matilda are searching the house for it.
 She hides it in a window seat.